Finding some of New Zealand’s more remote and unspoiled towns and regions is an absolute joy, and this post is a celebration of all things Crowmell.

 But don’t get me wrong, Cromwell is a great hub to base yourself in the summer for all the events and activities that happen on the lake, the nearby wineries of Bannockburn and Lowburn (including Carrick and Mt Difficulty).

-You’re also only 45 minutes away from Queenstown in one direction and Wanaka in the other, so a great base to play in both towns for skiing, shopping, and exploring.
+You’re also only 45 minutes away from Queenstown in one direction and Wanaka in the other, so a great base in the winter to play in both towns for skiing, shopping, and exploring.

-But one of the coolest things to do in Cromwell is spend a few hours at Highlands Motorsport Park.
+But one of the coolest things I did in Cromwell was spend a few hours at Highlands Motorsport Park.
 I was lucky enough to join a pro race car driver and did a couple of fast laps (ridiculously fast laps which I wrote about and videoed here) in a McLaren race car (worth about half a million dollars).

 Where to stay in Cromwell